maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

   * `InputDose`: drug mass present in each particle size bin
   * `Volume of water/body weight`: volume of water per kg body weight that is administered with the drug mass.

-  For each particle size bin, the value of `InputDose` is calculated according to the probability of each particle size radius (`rel_amountFactor_i`) generated in step 1 of this workflow that is stored in the respective Excel file (in this example: `PSV_CompoundA_BatchX_lognormal.xlsx`).
+  For each particle size bin, the value of `InputDose` is calculated according to the probability density of each particle size radius (`rel_amountFactor_i`) generated in step 1 of this workflow that is stored in the respective Excel file (in this example: `PSV_CompoundA_BatchX_lognormal.xlsx`).
 For this calculation, the (total) dose and molecular weight of the drug need to be defined manually in the script (line 35, 36).

 Note that these dummy files contain 10 particle size bins and need to be adjusted, if the number of bins is different.